 Other Board Business:

-WHEREFORE, a motion was made by Chair Denise Rhoads and seconded by Vice Chair Condone to enter Attorney Advice at 8:45 pm.
+WHEREFORE, a motion was made by Chair Denise Rhoads and seconded by Vice Chair Condon to enter Attorney Advice at 8:45 pm.
 The Board having been polled resulted in the unanimous affirmation of said motion.

 WHEREFORE, a motion was made by Chair Denise Rhoads and seconded by Vice Chair Condon to return from Attorney Advice at 8:59 pm.
 The Board having been polled resulted in the unanimous affirmation of said motion.

-There being no further business, a motion was made by Vice Chair Condon and seconded by Member Ketchum (to adjourn the meeting).
+There being no further business, a motion was made by Vice Chair Condon and seconded by Member Ketchum to adjourn the meeting.
 The Zoning Board of Appeals meeting adjourned at 9:00 p.m.

 Respectfully Submitted,